skrrtn/Multi-Chat-Viewer-DotNet/README.md

    - Font size is constrained between 6pt and 36pt for readability
    - Window resizing temporarily pauses message processing to prevent UI freezing

+6. **Configuration Issues**:
+   - All settings are stored in `appsettings.json` in the application directory
+   - If settings become corrupted, delete `appsettings.json` and restart the application to reset to defaults
+   - The application will automatically recreate the configuration file with default settings

 ## Development

 ### Dependencies